arangodb/docs/3.10/indexing-geo.md

 - Within the same linear ring consecutive coordinates may be the same, otherwise (except the first and last one) all coordinates need to be distinct
 - A linear ring defines two regions on the sphere.
-ArangoDB will always interpret the region which lies to the left of the boundary loop (in the direction of its travel) as the interior of the ring.
+ArangoDB will always interpret the region which lies to the left of the boundary ring (in the direction of its travel on the surface of the earth) as the interior of the ring.
 This is in contrast to earlier versions of ArangoDB before 3.10, which always took the **smaller** of the two regions as the interior.
 Therefore, from 3.10 on one can now have polygons whose outer ring encloses more than half the Earth's surface.

 No Holes: